USDC vs USDT: All You Need To Know

 - Download the Dtunes app from Google store or app store.

-- Sign up using your email and create a strong password.
+- Sign up using your email and create a strong password, this is to keep your account protected from unauthorized access.

 - Tap “Trade Crypto” from the app dashboard.